Nannie Webb Curtis: Career

 From 1879 to 1894, with intervals at home, Curtis taught in various schools.

 In 1881, she married W. J. Webb (d.
 1890) while residing in Texarkana, Texas later moving to Sherman, Texas.
-They had four son, W. Earl Webb, Roy Orson Webb, Clyde Lee Webb, and one dying in infancy.
+They had four sons, W. Earl Webb, Roy Orson Webb, Clyde Lee Webb, and one dying in infancy.
 The family moved to California for the husband's health, but he died there in 1890, and they family returned to Texas the following year.
 She married secondly, in 1893, I. S. Curtis (d.
 1915), of Texarkana.
 When her sons reached the graded schools, she realized that her education was not sufficient to stand side by side with the education of her boys.
 With a desire for greater knowledge along academic lines, she entered the North Texas Female College (now Kidd-Key College), Sherman, Texas, for a two-year course in oratory, at the same time her boys went away to school.

 From this place, in 1900, she was called to the platform as State Organizer of the Texas Woman's Christian Temperance Union.
 Having completed the course in oratory, she was elected in 1906 to the Board of National lecturers of the WCTU of America.
 She became national organizer and lecturer, WCTU, in 1907.
 In 1910, while living in Sherman, she was elected president of the Texas WCTU and continued in office to her death.
 Curtis also served as National vice-president, WCTU, as well as State superintendent of temperance in the International Sunday-School Association for Texas.

 Curtis lead in every major city campaign in the South against the liquor traffic, as well as the State campaigns North, West and South, having toured every Southern State that voted on this question.
 On these tours she was given the sobriquet, "the Henry Clay of her sex", and also, "the silver-tongued orator of Dixie".
 She took part in campaigns in Alabama, Florida, Kentucky, Louisiana, and Virginia, as well as in her own State of Texas.